INCEXCL

 The building regulations state that, the width and length of a landing which constitutes part of the floor area must be at least equal to the smallest width of the narrowest flight of the staircase.

-6) Handrails & Balustrades;
+6) Handrails & Balustrades

-Correct Height Of Handrail:
+Correct Height Of Handrail

 The building regulations that apply to domestic stairs state that, the position of the top of the handrail should be between 900mm and 1000mm from the pitch line or floor.

-Height handrail is required:
+Height handrail is required

-From this point on, handrail must be provided on any part of the staircase which is open to prevent people from falling.
+From this point on, the handrail must be provided on any part of the staircase which is open to prevent people from falling.

-Gap between spindles:
+Gap between spindles

-Please Note; with turned spindles, this should apply to the smallest part of the spindle, so on a run of spindles, with turned spindles you would need more spindles than you would with square or stop chamfered spindles.
+Please Note: With turned spindles, this should apply to the smallest part of the spindle, so on a run of spindles, with turned spindles you would need more spindles than you would with square or stop chamfered spindles.

 Horizontal Rails: